ITWDiagraph/BoxwriterInterop/README.md

 - **_Machine Name_**: Machine name

 ### GetTasks
-This request is used to determine the available tasks or messages that the printer can start
+Determines the available tasks or messages that the printer can start

 Making a TCP Request on the port *default 2202* with the data
 > {Get tasks, **_PrinterName_**}